AriusX7/tvm-assistant/docs/commands-reference.md

 ### `-started <cycle_number>`

 Sometimes the bot can't determine if the game started or not.
 Use this to fix the issue. `cycle_number` is the number of cycle currently on.

+### `-current`

+Shows information about the current cycle.

+### `-announce [channel] <msg>`

+Announces a message in an embed.
+You can optionally specify a channel by its ID or mention to send the embed announcement in that channel.
+The actual `msg` can contain hyperlinks in addition to normal Discord Markdown formatting.